ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

 ### The business
-Faced with this scenario, entrepreneurs understand that an excellent business opportunity has been configured to be explored.
-The entrepreneurs then developed a business plan for the creation of the company **MiniLift-DIY**, specialized in distributing the MiniLift line in the DIY concept through the USA.<br>
+As a result, the company has worked on a new Business Plan to target the DIY market throughout the United States and believes that launching **MiniLift-DIY** is an excepcional business opportunity.<br>

 **Distribution** <br>
-The distribution strategy uses the main **retail chains** in the USA, such as *Home Depot, Ace Hardware, Costco, Lowe's and BJs*. <br> <br>
+The distribution strategy focuses on the major **retail chains** in the USA, e.g. *Home Depot, Ace Hardware, Costco, Lowe's and BJs*. <br> <br>

 <p align="center">
     <img src="img/Home Depot logo low.png" height="60">